 From the rural towns of Mexico to the hillside villages of Honduras lives the Xoloitzcuintli.
 This unusual breed of dog traces its lineage farther back than the Aztec Empire.
 Although rare, you can still find the Xolo today.
 The American Kennel club estimates their numbers to be nearly 30,000 worldwide: a mere whimper compared to the deafening howl of millions of Labrador Retrievers.
 With its hairless coat, huge ears, and occasional Mohawk, the Xolo is a frequent contestant in ugliest dog competitions.
-Despite these momentary humiliations, the breed is revered for its gentle personality and somewhat surprising mythology: it heals, as well as heels.
-And in this way, it shares a similarity with UX.
+Despite these momentary humiliations, the breed is revered for its gentle personality and a somewhat surprising mythology – it has magical healing powers.
+Some people say the same about UX.

-Cuddling up with this breed of dog is said to help with everything from asthma to toothaches.
+Cuddling up with the Xolo is rumored to help with everything from asthma to toothaches.
 A few people even attribute the dog’s healing powers to its ability to ward off evil spirits.
-But as with all such mythology, the help it provides may be real, but the reason why is a mystery.
-The healing myth likely stems from the Xolo’s warmth.
+But as with all such mythology, the help it provides may be real, but the reason why remains a mystery.
+The myth likely stems from the Xolo’s warmth.
 The breed runs hot.
 Combined with its hairless coat, the dog becomes a portable little heater with a Mohawk.
-One can imagine a warm pup soothing its owner during times of illness.
-It is no surprise that the heat would provide some comfort for those suffering from a range of ailments.
+One can imagine the Xolo soothing its owner during times of illness, providing comfort for a range of ailments.

 UX is the Xolo of the digital world.
-It scampers about, helping where it can.
-It is rumored to help with everything from failed marketing strategy to poor project planning.
-Myths surrounding its abilities abound.
+Compared to the allure of visual design, UX can be as unsightly as a contestant in an ugly dog competition.
+Its outputs look unsophisticated.
+Its research appears unwieldy.
+And, like the Xolo, myths abound.
+UX is reputed to help with everything from failed marketing strategy to poor project planning.
 But, in reality, UX can improve digital products through one action alone: the hard work of reconciling information.

 The primary cause of any UX problem is the accidental or intentional avoidance of reconciling information.
-Perceptions must be clarified, contradictions must be settled, and harmony must be created because UX problems are rarely the result of known disagreements.
-Instead, they result from unknown ones.
+Perceptions must be clarified, and contradictions must be settled.

 The primary cause of any UX problem is the accidental or intentional avoidance of reconciling information.

-Most of what a UX researcher does consists of discovering disparate ideas, thoughts and opinions.
+Most of what a UX researcher does consists of discovering disparate ideas, thoughts, and opinions.
 She or he then reconciles this information into a cohesive set of findings.
-Surely, several variations of this work exist; yet, all research involves some form of reconciliation.
+Surely, several variations of this work exist; yet, all UX research involves some form of reconciliation.

 If you asked a business what a perfect app might be, you would perhaps get answers involving what users give the business (e.g., money, time, ad impressions, etc.).
 If you asked users what a perfect app might be, you would perhaps get answers involving what the business gives users (e.g., utility, entertainment, etc.).
 This is the fundamental dichotomy between user needs and business goals: some experiences favor the business, some favor the user, some are mutually beneficial.